tiby312/dinotree_alg/readme.md

 The design decision was made that the axis at each level of the tree be known at compile time.
 There is an XAXIS struct and a YAXIS struct that are passed as type parameters recursively.
 The benefit of this is that branches that are made based off of the axis can be eliminated at compile time.
 Specilaized versions of these functions can be generated by the compiler that do not have to branch based off of different axis comparisons.
 The downside of this is that you have to pick a starting axis statically.
 This means that if the space that you are partitioning can vary in dimension, you may not be picking the best starting axis to partition against.
 So if this is a problem for you, you can wrap the collision system behind a trait that does NOT take the starting axis as a type parameter.
 Then you you can have some dynamic code that will create either a XAXIS, or YAXIS starting collision system that is then returned as a Box of that trait.
 The downside to this, however, is that two whole versions of your collision system will be monomorphized by the compiler, one for each axis.
 So this might lead to a big jump in the size of the program.

+# Optimizations: The relationship between rebalancing and querying

+Everything is done in the name of speeding up the querying.
+This is the part algorithm that could dominate very easily depending on how many bots are intersecting each other.
+Well, it's not so much that it dominates, but more so that it could vary wildly.
+We want to avoid the performance of this collision system to vary with the number of bots colliding as much as possible.
+So this algorithm trades rebalancing time for query time as much as possible.

 # Exploiting temporal locality

-There are two divider-finding strategies that can be used.
-The first one simply uses the median value as the divider.
-This is useful when there is no previous state, or when there is no relationship in the position of the bots between queries.
+The sort answer?
+It does not.
+For a while I had the design where the dividers would move as those they had mass.
+They would gently be pushed to which ever side had more bots.
+The problem with this approach is that the divider locations will mostly of the time be sub optimial.
+And the cost saved in rebalancing just isnt enough for the cost added to querying with a suboptimal partitioning.

-Another strategy to exploit temporal locality is by inserter looser bounding boxes into the tree and caching the results of a query for longer than one step.
+Another strategy to exploit temporal locality is by inserting looser bounding boxes into the tree and caching the results of a query for longer than one step.
 There are really two variants of this.
 The bounding box could dynamically grow the faster the bot goes.
 I didnt like this because now the performance of your system depends on the speed of the bots.
-If just a few bots are going very very fast, it could destroy the performnace of your system.
+If just a few bots are going very very fast, it could destroy the performnace of your system, and this went against my design goal of creating a very consisten performing system.
 The other option is have each bot have a constant bounding box size.
 To do this, you now have to bound the velocity of your bots.
 That's a constrait I didn't want users to have to buy into.
 Probably the best is a combination of the two.
 At the end of the day I'm not convinced that cacheing+looser bounding boxes is better than no caching+tight bounding boxes.
 The other downside is that the cached results cannot be iterated through concurrently.
 And building up the cached list of bots is also hard to do efficiently when multithreaded.

 # Space and Time Complexity

-The theoretical time compleity of this algorithm I bet is very hard to calculate and my guess is that it would depend so wildly on the distribution of the position and sizes of the bots that are fed into it.
-That plus the fact that the algorithm reused past calculations for the dividers, makes it very hard.
+I dont what the theoretical average time compleity of this algorithm would be.
+The performance depends so wildly on the distribution of the position and sizes of the bots that are fed into it.
+And in more usecases, there would be certain patterns to the input data.
+For example, in most cases, I would hope that the bots are mostly not intersecting, (because presumably the user is using this system to keep the bots apart).
+And another presumption might be that size of the bounding boxes would be small relative to the world in which all the bots live.

 That said bounding it by the worst case is easy, because in the worst case every single bot is colliding with every other bot.
+So the worst case is that all the bots are directly ontop of each other.
+Then the tree nor the mark and sweep algorithm could take any adantage of the situation and it would degenerate into the naive algorithm.

-Simliarily bounding it by the best case should also be easy.
-Best case, all the bots live in only leaf nodes, and none of the bots intersect.
+In the best case, all the bots live in only leaf nodes, and none of the bots intersect.
 Interestingly by the pigeon principle, if you have more bots than there are leaf nodes then this best case scenario isnt possible.

-So really, the best and worst case scenario really tell you nothing useful.
+And this is the case.
+We are picking the height of the tree such that every leaf node will have around 10 bots.
+We also know that every non leaf node must have at least one bot in it since it was used as the median.

 The space complexity, on the other hand, is much easier to figure out.

 # Testing Strategy